crossfireup/study/tools/readme.md

 # other
   # ROPC
     - BAP (Binary Analysis Platform)
-    - stp(simple theorem prover) is a smp(satisfiability modulo theories) solver
+    - stp(simple theorem prover) is a smp(satisfiability modulo theories) solvera

+# code
+  # when use '\' concaternate multiple lines no space after it